'In love with Arab culture': Why Abu Dhabi is attracting students from the US

 Isaiah, a passionate foodie, highlighted that food for him is an excellent conversation starter and a means of connecting with people from diverse cultures, fuelling his love for travel and cultural exploration.

 “I am a big foodie.
 Kuboos with Hummus has become my staple.
 I actually make Feta now.
-Biriyani is pretty big here.
+Biryani is pretty big here.
 I really enjoy the Middle Eastern cuisine.”

 Similarly, Natalia Oben who is here for the Fall semester and intends to continue being here till the Spring semester is double majoring in Linguistics and Cultural Anthropology.